Key Takeaways

 • A C-corporation: A C-corporation can be owned by a separate legal entity and can have more than one owner.
 Those owners are allowed to offer a share of stocks, split profit and losses, and have limited liability of company debts.

-• general partnership: This structure allows partners of the business to have foreign offers, have multiple owners, and report profit and losses on personal tax returns.
+• A general partnership: This structure allows partners of the business to have foreign offers, have multiple owners, and report profit and losses on personal tax returns.

 • sole proprietorship: A sole proprietorship allows owners to have foreign offers and report profit and losses on their tax returns.
 They do not need to hold annual meetings.

 An LLC is a more appealing option for small businesses because LLCs provide limited liability, whereas sole proprietorships do not.
 And LLCs are far easier to create and operate than corporations.
-They also can also avoid double taxation
+They also can also avoid double taxation.

 When learning how to open an LLC, consult with an LLC lawyer to ensure you are not missing any requirements.